 Students usually enter with all of the credits in the option completed often, but not always, from military training.
 If the option has not already been completed, students may often use Prior Learning Assessment (PLA) to gain college credit for their knowledge.
-While there are some examinations in auto mechanics and electronics, there are few distance learning opportunities in most of the ASAST option areas.
+There are few distance learning opportunities in most of the ASAST option areas.
 Credits in general education and free electives may be earned by a wide variety of methods.